silverstripe/silverstripe-lessons-v4/README.md

 </div>
 ```

-Try clicking on a region now and see that you get its detail page.
+Try clicking on a region (after a `?flush`) and see that you get its detail page.

 One thing that's a bit odd right now is that the `$Description` field is presented exactly the same way on the list view as it is on the detail view, which makes this click effectively pointless.
 Let's update the `Region` DataObject to store its `Description` field as an `HTMLText` field so that it could conceivably be much longer.